-Name Enter a name to identify the VPN policy.
-Purpose Select the purpose for the VPN as Client-to-Site VPN.
-VPN Type Select the VPN type as VPN Client - OpenVPN.
-Status Click the checkbox to enable the VPN policy.
-Remote Server Enter the IP address or domain name of the OpenVPN server.
-Local Networks Select the networks on the local side of the VPN tunnel.
+Local Network Type Specify whether to apply the VPN policy to specific local networks or IP addresses.
+Network: Specify the local networks of the VPN tunnel.
 The VPN policy will be only applied to the selected local networks.
+Custom IP: Specify the IP addresses of the VPN tunnel.
+The VPN policy will be only applied to the specified IP addresses.
 WAN Select the WAN port on which the VPN tunnel is established.
-Configuration Click Import to import the OpenVPN file that ends in .ovpn generated by the OpenVPN server.
+Configuration Click mport to import the OpenVPN file that ends in .ovpn generated by the OpenVPN server.
 Only one file can be imported.
 If the certificate file and configuration file are generated singly by the OpenVPN server, combine two files and import the whole file.